 Pick a quiet time and private place to provide a description of how they can benefit from more emotional inoculation.
 Inoculation refers to the process of purposefully building up a child's healthy defenses to let them contend with hurtful or unfortunate events.
 "Just like when you get your shots that hurt but protect you from bad illnesses, you can also be inoculated from feelings hurting too much by learning how to deal with life's difficulties," is one way to introduce the topic.

 Explain how misinterpretations and emotional outbursts set them up to look touchy and hot-headed, even though it's not how they want to come across.
 Children (and adults) with these narcissistic tendencies are often the first to feel wronged by others, but unable to receive any negative feedback themselves.
 It leaves the impression of being the first to "dish it out but unable to take it."
 Explain and point out how this pattern is evident in others, and how your child can overcome it before it becomes too embedded in them.

 Review key events from the past when your child overreacted.
 The passage of time allows you to point out how disproportionate their reactions were now that their feelings have subsided.
-Explain how the intensity of their hurt feelings blinded them to realizing all the factors involved in the situation.
+Explain how the intensity of their hurt feelings blinded them from realizing all the factors involved in the situation.
 Be sure to point out the inconsistencies between how they perceived things then and how they really turned out to be.
 Often times, oversensitive children perceive events in an overly personal and intentional manner that hindsight can reveal as distorted and flawed interpretations.

 Offer alternate interpretations to take the place of the personalized ones arrived at by your child.
 During discussions about past and present events see if your child can come up with more general explanations for why things happened as they did.
 For example, emphasize how easy it is for friends to forget to call back because of things going on at home and it's necessarily due to their wish to make your child feel bad.